Alcohol-related liver disease is caused by excessive consumption of alcohol.

 Up to 35 percent develop alcoholic hepatitis and between 10 and 20 percent develop cirrhosis.

-The damage from alcoholic cirrhosis is not reversible and can cause fatal liver failure.
+The damage from alcohol-related cirrhosis is not reversible and can cause fatal liver failure.

 Alcohol-related liver disease, as the name implies, is caused by excessive consumption of alcohol and is a common, but preventable, disease.
 For most people, moderate drinking will not lead to the disease.
 There are three main types of alcohol-related liver disease: